jasonemiller/jasonemiller.github.io/_posts/2024-11-05-fitting-an-ellipse.md

 ## Eccentricity

 The last bit of business is finding the ellipse that has minimal eccentricity.
 I'm not going to review what eccentricity is because there are ample references for that.
-I'm not even goingn to derive the $\alpha$-value that gives the ellipse with the least eccentricity.
+(See [here](*https://en.wikipedia.org/wiki/Eccentricity_(mathematics)) or [here](https://www.mathopenref.com/ellipseeccentricity.html), for example.)
+I'm not even going to derive the $\alpha$-value that gives the ellipse with the least eccentricity.
 [This Math Stack Exchange article](https://math.stackexchange.com/questions/109890/how-to-find-an-ellipse-given-2-passing-points-and-the-tangents-at-them/109927#109927) does that.
 It's author says that the $\alpha$-valye that minimizes the ellipse is

 $$
 \begin{align*}